 4. Not getting a presale inspection

 Many sellers decide to leave the presale inspection to the buyers, Bloxom says.
 That’s a mistake.

 When the buyers get an inspection (and if they’re smart, they will), the sellers may have little time to complete repairs and keep the sale on track, Bloxom says.

 But if the seller has the home inspected before putting it on the market, he has more time to do repairs and to shop around and control his costs for the work, Bloxom says.

 Both buyers and sellers often wait too long to engage an inspector, Gibson says.
 You should find an inspector long before you have or make an offer on a home.
 “Any good inspector will be booked out,” he says.

 Inspectors get annoyed when homeowners don’t prepare their houses for inspection.

 “Don’t force the home inspector to empty the closet to get into the attic,” Mitenbuler says.
-If you have a crawl-space hatch, move anything sitting on top of it.
+Similarly, if you have a crawl-space hatch, he suggests moving anything sitting on top of it.

 To reduce the need for repeat inspections, hire professionals to do repairs, Bloxom says.
 Too many sellers will try DIY or get them done on the cheap.
 But poor workmanship will show up during the follow-up inspection, Bloxom says, and could result in more repairs — and another inspection.